abical/abical.github.io/artPage.md

 ### CHOPSTICKZ (2018)

+As a part of the Engineering Design course at MITES, Abigail joined a team with three other MITES students to design and manufacture a robot to compete in a robotics competition.
+Through their relentless work on CHOPSTICKZ, named after the robot's usage of two incisors, Abigail and her three teammates were awarded with the *MITES Engineering Design Teamwork Award*.

 ![chopstickz with abigail](https://github.com/abical/abical.github.io/blob/master/p%20image/chopstickz%20image.jpg?raw=true)

-As a part of the Engineering Design course at MITES, Abigail joined a team with three other MITES students to design and manufacture a robot.

-Abigail gained machining and re-iterative design experience.
+Abigail gained machining and re-iterative design experience through her work on the CHOPSTICKZ team.

 ### *SAWS Confluence Water Conference* : School Analysis (2017)